Employment Discrimination: Everything You Need to Know

 Title VII of the Civil Rights Act of 1964 makes it illegal to discriminate against someone because of his/her race, color, religion, sex, and national origin.
 The Act specifically addresses hiring, firing, paying, and other employment-related terms.
 It covers all private businesses, state and local governments, labor groups, employment agencies, and educational institutions who have at least 15 employees.
 It includes specific provisions under the heading of sex discrimination related to pregnancy, childbirth, and related medical conditions.

-The Nineteenth Century Civil Rights Act was amended and updated in 1993.
+The 19th Century Civil Rights Act was amended and updated in 1993.
 It gives all people equal rights under the law and outlines the damages available.

 Age Discrimination in Employment Act (ADEA)